-- Salt to taste
+- salt to taste after cooking

-Using a meat mallet, tenderize the chicken breasts until they are no more than a ½ inch thick.
+Using a meat mallet, tenderize the chicken breasts until they are no more than a 1/2 inch thick.
 If you can get it thinner, that's even better!

-- At one end of the chicken breast, place a few "zucchini fries" (number will depend on how large you cut them), 1 tablespoon of diced tomatoes, 1 tsp.
+At one end of the chicken breast, place a few "zucchini fries" (number will depend on how large you cut them), 1 tablespoon of diced tomatoes, 1 tsp.
 Italian Seasoning, and 1 tsp. garlic powder and roll it up like a carpet.

-- Repeat with the second breast.
+Repeat with the second breast.

-- Place these in a small baking dish, open side down.
+Place these in a small baking dish, open side down.

-- Top with remaining diced tomatoes.
+Top with remaining diced tomatoes.

-- Bake at 350 F. for approximately 40-50 minutes or until a thermometer stuck in the center reads at least 165 F. Please make sure this reached the proper internal temperature.
+Bake at 350 F. for approximately 40-50 minutes or until a thermometer stuck in the center reads at least 165 F. Please make sure this reached the proper internal temperature.
 Stuffed meats take longer to cook than their unstuffed counterparts.

-- Top with parmesan cheese and serve.
+Top with parmesan cheese and serve.